DeepthiMano21/diabetes-risk-analysis/README.md

 \## Project Overview

-This project analyzes diabetes patient data using Python, SQL, and Power BI.
+This project analyzes diabetes patient data based on 3 parameters : age, BMI and glucose levels; using Python, SQL, and Power BI.